Bedrock-OSS/bedrock-wiki/docs/commands/detect-rain.md

 execute if block 0 0 0 fire run scoreboard players set .Weather wiki:q.is_raining 0

 ## Maintain Fire
-### Place new fire block at the coordinate for check, next game tick
+### Place new fire block at the coordinate to check next game tick
 setblock 0 0 0 fire

 ## Your Commands Here (Examples):